 Recovery Audit Contractor

-The Division of Medicaid has contracted with DataMetrix to administer the MS RAC program effective April 1, 2017.
-DataMetrix is a twelve (12) year old company which specializes in Payment Integrity and Recovery.
-DataMetrix has experienced staff performing reviews, including: physicians, certified coders, statisticians and credentialed clinical reviewers.
-DataMetrix will work closely with DOM, Office of Program Integrity to develop all procedures and coordinate all audits to ensure there is not duplication of efforts.
+The Division of Medicaid has contracted with HealthMind, LLC (formerly known as DataMetrix) to administer the RAC program effective April 1, 2017.
+HealthMind, LLC will conduct audits of paid claims data to identify improper payments (overpayments and underpayments).
+HealthMind has experienced staff performing reviews, including: physicians, certified coders, statisticians and credentialed clinical reviewers.
+Providers whose claims are chosen for a RAC-initiated audit, will be notified in writing and given instructions as to the appropriate processes to follow.
+HealthMind, LLC will work closely with DOM, Office of Program Integrity staff to develop all procedures and coordinate all audits to ensure there is no duplication of efforts.

 RAC Probe Reviews

 RAC probes are mini-reviews conducted to identify high-risk areas that merit a full-scale audit.
 Upon completion of the probe reviews, the RAC submits the issue(s) to the DOM for review and approval before audit work begins.
 There are no current probe reviews.

 DOM utilizes office staff, contracted audit entities or combination of both to conduct auditing and monitoring reviews of Medicaid providers.
 The RAC is contracted by the DOM as an audit entity.
 Providers should follow the guidelines in reference to audits as stated in the Administrative Code when receiving correspondence from the RAC.
 Providers receive Medical Record Request letters from the RAC which initiates the beginning of an audit.